 Newly acquired items worthy of your attention.
-These may or may not be described with quite as much detail as usual, however, as always, your satisfaction is guaranteed.
+The newest items are at the top with recently added items farther down.
+As always, your satisfaction is guaranteed.
 All are available for approval viewing.
 Scott numbers have been used unless otherwise mentioned.

 The covers in this section are generally in date order, thus airmails and other types of covers are mixed in by date.
 Be sure to carefully review all the listings.